 All essential pharmacy services are continuing to function, in order to prioritise and look after your health and wellbeing.
 Some other services such as our New Medicines Service are also continuing via telephone meetings, to aid social distancing.

-The provision of all face-to-face appointments and services will either be subject to social distancing measures or moved to telephone calls or continued through other means, or will be postponed until further notice.
+The provision of all face-to-face appointments and services will either be subject to social distancing measures or moved to telephone calls or continued through other means.
 Please contact us regarding any specific services.

 We will inform you of any changes to our services that may affect you in good time.
 If you have any questions or queries at any time, don't hesitate to contact us.

 We continue to update our website with the latest guidance and updates on our pharmacy operations in light of the ongoing pandemic.